nythrox/Flare.css/README.md

 <li>equal-number</li>
 <li>breakpoint-equal-number</li>
 </ul>
-<h1>Automatic Responsiveness</h1>
-<p>You set the size you wish the columns to be on desktop and flare will find a ideal size for them on other devices.</p>
-<h1>Manual Responsiveness (bootstrap-like)</h1>
-<p>You define the sizes of the columns on each device by using the tags m (mobile), t (tablet), c (computer). </p>
-<p>For each breakpoint you choose, the size you set counts for itself and up.
-Example: <code>t-ten</code> will mean the column will have size 10 on tablets, computers and up.</p>
-<h1>Combining both</h1>
-<p>You can choose a automatic responsiveness and then overwrite it on specific breakpoints.
-Example: <code>column eight t-eight</code> means that flare will handle responsiveness on all devices exept tablets, where the column will take the size of eight.</p>
-<P>When using breakpoints in combination with automatic responsiveness, breakpoints no longer count for themselves and up, they count only for themselvs.
-Example: <code>column twelve t-sixteen</code> instead of t-sixteen counting for tablet and up, it will only give the column size 16 at tablet.</P>
 <h1>Container</h1>
 <p>Containers are used to set items side by side.</p>
 <p>With a container, you can define the size of the container and the size of the columns inside of it (unless they get overwritten)</p>